jierui-jerry/jierui-jerry.github.io/_pages/about.md

 # 💡 Project Experience

+- *2023.05 - 2023.08*  **China Securities Company Limited (中信建投证券), Beijing, China**

+   - **Database Maintenance:** Collected and maintained data related to Solar Energy.
+Independently built financial analysis models for both qualitative and quantitative analysis, handling over 10 databases.
+   - **Desk Research:** Conducted more than 20 interviews and wrote meeting summaries.
+Authored daily and weekly reports and contributed to an in-depth company research report on the market of PV glasses.

-- *2022.10 - 2022.12*  **Analysis of Airline Marketing Strategies Based on User Behavior Clustering, Shanghai**
+- *2022.10 - 2022.12*  **Analysis of Airline Marketing Strategies Based on User Behavior Clustering, Shanghai, China**

    - **Data Mining:** Conducted data preprocessing and exploratory analysis, including normalizing the data and identifying correlations.
 Developed new variables for use in cluster analysis based on the RFM model in marketing.
 Utilized K-Means clustering methods to evaluate clustering effects and gain a deeper understanding of the data.
    - **Application and Analytics:** Summarized the characteristics of various user clusters based on the clustering results and developed unique marketing strategies for each cluster using knowledge of marketing principles.

 # 📂 Previous Projects

 - [Market Analysis of China’s Fried Skewers Industry](https://github.com/jierui-jerry/jierui-jerry.github.io/raw/main/docs/Case_1.pdf)

 - [Porsche’s Automated Assistance Powered by AIGC](https://github.com/jierui-jerry/jierui-jerry.github.io/raw/main/docs/Case_2.pdf)

 - [Chain Research Report of Photovoltaic Industry (in Chinese)](https://github.com/jierui-jerry/jierui-jerry.github.io/raw/main/docs/Case_3.pdf)

 - [GenAI Application of Pricing Strategy for Overseas Battery Recycling Business in CATL (in Chinese)](https://github.com/jierui-jerry/jierui-jerry.github.io/raw/main/docs/Case_4.pdf)

 # 🎖 Honors and Awards

 - *2023.09* 2nd Prize Scholarship (by Shanghai University of Finance and Economics, *Top 10%*)
 - *2023.07* 2nd Runner-Up, 2023 Deloitte Digital Difference Camp (by Deloitte)
 - *2022.11* Tailong Bank Scholarship (by Tailong Bank, *Top 10%*)